tinosulzer/travis-ci-latex-pdf/README.md

 #### Con:
 * Tectonic does not support the `-shell-escape` flag at the moment (see [tectonic/#38](https://github.com/tectonic-typesetting/tectonic/issues/38)), which is required for example by the minted package.
 The pdflatex way (below) has been tested to work with the minted package.

-We will quickly compare two methods to use Tectonic.
+We will quickly compare two methods to use Tectonic, after that we will discuss more conventional methods which can compile with pfdlatex, lualatex etc.

 ## 1. Docker image with Tectonic